SoftCircuits/HtmlMonkey/README.md

 # HtmlMonkey

 HtmlMonkey is a lightweight HTML/XML parser written in C#.
 It allows you to parse an HTML or XML string into a hierarchy of node objects, which can then be traversed or queried using jQuery-like syntax.
 In addition, the node objects can be modified or even built from scratch using code.
-Finally, the classes can generate the HTML or XML from the data.
+Finally, the classes can be used to generate HTML or XML strings from the data.

 The code also include a WinForms application to display the parsed data nodes.
 This was mostly done for testing the parser, but offers some functionality that may be useful for inspecting the original markup.

 ## Getting Started

-Once you have aquired an HTML file, you can use either of the static methods `HtmlDocument.FromHtml()` or `HtmlDocument.FromFile()` to parse the HTML and create an `HtmlDocument` object.
+You can use either of the static methods `HtmlDocument.FromHtml()` or `HtmlDocument.FromFile()` to parse HTML and create an `HtmlDocument` object.

-#### Parse an HTML String
+#### Parse an HTML Document

 ```cs
 // Note: We specify the HtmlMonkey namespace below because